 This course uses an integrative creative arts therapy model informed by a wide range of creative and expressive arts therapy modalities.
 The theoretical framework is psychodynamic and integrative with a strong commitment to the creative and relationship dynamic at the heart of the clinical and supervisory work.

-Course Directors, Hephzibah Kaplan and Gary Nash with guest facilitators to be arranged.
+Course Directors, Hephzibah Kaplan and Gary Nash with inspiring guest facilitators.

 Hephzibah Kaplan RATh, Dip.
 Psy Spvn; B.Ed(Hons)

 Hephzibah is an art psychotherapist with over twenty years experience working with children and adults in private practice and adult mental health.
+After a long training as a Psychotherapy Supervisor, Hephzibah realised that many arts therapists have little to no training in supervision.
+She wrote this original course curriculum to enable arts therapists to think of the realms, approaches and integration of all the arts in arts therapy.
 Hephzibah has provided clinical supervision to a wide range of arts therapists working in all settings including hospice work, bereavement charities, children’s charities, schools, MIND, NHS and private practice.
 Hephzibah is Director and co-Clinical Director at London Art Therapy Centre.

 Gary Nash RATh, Dip AT; MAAT.
 EAT Cert.